xixumei1226/dual-sourcing-rl/README.md

 ```
 A2C(env, model, optimizer, maxit, rollout, param)
 ```
 trains the model using the A2C algorithm with specified hyperparameters.
-The paramter `optimizer` is an object of `torch.optim` class, e.g.,
+The parameter `optimizer` is an object of `torch.optim` class, e.g.,
 ```
 optimizer = torch.optim.Adam(model.parameters(), lr = learning_rate)
 ```
-The parameters `maxit` and `rollout` is the number of episodes and length of each episode taken by the algorithm.
+The parameters `maxit` and `rollout` are the number of episodes and length of each episode taken by the algorithm.
 The parameter `param` is a dictionary with possible keys listed as follows:
 - `gamma`: the discount factor; the default is 0.99.
 - `terminal_state`: the terminal state in simulations; the default is `None`.
-- `loss_function`: the loss function for critic approximation; the default is `torch.nn.functional.smooth_l1_loss`.
+- `loss_function`: the loss function for critic approximation; the default is `smooth_l1_loss`.
 - `value_weight`: the weight of critic loss; the default is 1.
-- `number_of_actors`: the number of simulations ran at each episode; the default is 1.
+- `number_of_actors`: the number of simulations run at each episode; the default is 1.
 - `env_seed`: the seed for the environment; the function does not set seed if no value is given.
 - `torch_seed`: the seed for torch; the function does not set seed if no value is given.